Skip to content

 OECD Principles on Artificial Intelligence

-International principles adopted by 40+ countries promoting AI that is innovative, trustworthy, respects human rights, and operates with transparency, accountability, security, and safety.
+International principles adopted by 40+ countries promoting AI that is innovative, trustworthy, respects human rights, and operates with transparency, accountability, and safety.

 Strong Mappings